nonamepeople/attempt-man/README.md

 If an exception is thrown in the callback function, it will keep start a new attempt within the allowed range.

-We create and run an attempt with setting the maximum allowed attempts to `5`.
+Create and run an attempt and allow the attempts up to `5` times:

 ~~~js
 let counter = 0;